 Iron butterflies can be adjusted to extend the time horizon of the trade or by rolling one of the spreads up or down as the price of the underlying stock moves.
-If one side of the iron butterfly is in-the-money as the position approaches expiration, an investor has two choices to maximize the probability of success.
+If one side of the iron butterfly is deep-in-the-money as the position approaches expiration, an investor has two choices to maximize the probability of success.

 The entire position can be closed and reopened for a later expiration date.
-Adjusting an iron butterfly typically brings in more credit, which may widen the break-even point, increase the maximum profit potential, decreases the maximum risk, depending on the adjustment strategy.
+Adjusting an iron butterfly typically brings in more credit, which may widen the break-even point, increase the maximum profit potential, and decrease the maximum risk, depending on the adjustment strategy.
 Contract size and expiration dates must remain the same to maintain the risk profile.

-If one side of the iron butterfly is challenged, the opposing credit spread could be rolled toward the stock price to receive additional credit.
+If one side of the iron butterfly is challenged, the opposing short option could be rolled toward the stock price to receive additional credit.
 The additional credit will widen the break-even point on the challenged side of the position and reduce risk if the stock does not reverse.

 However, because iron butterflies are centered at the same short strike price, adjusting a short option results in the position being “inverted,” meaning the short call is below the short put.
 When inverted, the distance between the call and put options will be the least amount the position can be repurchased.
 If the credit received from the initial entry plus the credit received from the inversion is wider than the width of the inversion, the position may result in a profit.